 - Certain furniture items

 - Water including mineral water

-- Carpets and certain textile floor
+- Carpets and certain textile floor covering

-- Used compressors and used fridges
+- Used compressors and used fridge and freezers

 - Second-hand clothing

 To start with, you need the following documents to be able to import goods:

 - Form M. This can be obtained from the Central Bank of Nigeria, through the commercial bank you deal with.